yuricd/yuridelgado.dev/src/blog/posts/generate-thumbnails-in-gimp-using-python.md

 </div>

 ## Setting up GIMP
-If you still don’t have, download and install [GIMP](https://www.gimp.org/).
+If you still don’t have it, download and install [GIMP](https://www.gimp.org/).

 We are going to use a feature of GIMP called [Python-Fu](https://docs.gimp.org/en/gimp-filters-python-fu.html) that allows us to write Python code and turn it into a plug-in to manipulate elements in the screen.
 The main procedures in GIMP are written in a functional [Lisp dialect](https://en.wikipedia.org/wiki/Lisp_(programming_language)) called [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
 GIMP exposes them in an API called [Procedure Database (PDB)](https://www.gimp.org/docs/python/procedural-database.html).
 This API will be our confederate while we develop the plug-in.